awsdocs/amazon-connect-admin-guide/doc_source/upload-estimated-future-shrinkage.md

 It usually between 2 \- 5 minutes for the \.csv file to upload\.
 If the upload fails, check if the `FORECAST_GROUP` name in the \.csv file matches the name of the forecast group that you created\.

 ## Important things to know about your \.csv file<a name="important-things-about-import-shrinkage-data"></a>
 + FORECAST\_GROUP: Enter the EXACT name of the forecast group you created\.
-You can add multiple forecast groups in this csv file\.
+You can add multiple forecast groups in this `.csv` file\.
 + Date: Each row is one day\.
 In the previous image, row 2 is January 1, row 3 is January 2, row 4 is January 3, and so on\.
 Use ISO 8601 format ending with Z\.
 + AVAILABLE\_FTE: Based on your estimation, how many full\-time agents will be available for working that day\.
 For example, your contact center currently has 100 FTEs and you expect this number to be the same next year\.